jakobstrate/UPayMiMoni/README.md

 ```
 when prompted:
 - select emulators and authentication.
-- when asked which emulators to set up, select auth.
+- when asked which emulators to set up, select auth and firestore.
-- choose a port (e.g 9099).
+- choose ports (e.g 9099 and 8080).
 - allow "enable emulator ui".
 - install emulator now when prompted.
 - save the config to firebase.json when prompted.